Your Backlog Can Be Shared Working Memory For Humans And AI

 DORA's 2025 State of AI-assisted Software Development frames AI as an amplifier of an organization's existing strengths and weaknesses.
 That matches what I see in day-to-day delivery work.

-There is a stronger research thread underneath this than "AI needs better prompts."
+There's a stronger research thread underneath this than "AI needs better prompts."
 Team cognition research has been studying how teams build the mental state they need to anticipate and coordinate.
 In a 2021 meta-analysis, Niler, Mesmer-Magnus, Larson, Plummer, DeChurch, and Contractor synthesized 107 independent studies with 7,778 participants.
-They found that team cognition has an overall positive relationship with team performance, with stronger relationships in conditions that sound a lot like modern software work: high external interdependence, temporal dispersion, and geographic dispersion.
+The graph uses rho, which is the correlation coefficient from that meta-analysis, so higher bars mean a stronger positive relationship between team cognition and team performance.
+The overall relationship is positive, and it gets stronger in conditions that sound a lot like modern software work: high external interdependence, temporal dispersion, and geographic dispersion.

 xychart-beta